portsoc/hangman-in-branches/README.md

 `init` calls two functions: `drawKeyboard`, which creates a set of buttons making an on-screen keyboard.
 And `startNewGame`, which at the moment inserts a random word as the content of the instruct section.

+If any of the script is confusing, checkout the examples in [DOM101 repository](https://github.com/portsoc/dom101) and attempt the tasks in that repo.

-To see all of our changes, [visit this compare page](https://github.com/portsoc/hangman-in-branches/compare/2...3?diff=split) showing the difference between branches 2 and 3.
+To see our new changes, [visit this compare page](https://github.com/portsoc/hangman-in-branches/compare/2...3?diff=split) showing the difference between branches 2 and 3.

 ## Usage

 Open `index.html` in your browser (<kbd>Ctrl</kbd> + <kbd>O</kbd> in Linux/Windows or <kbd>Cmd</kbd> + <kbd>O</kbd> in Mac).

+The JavaScript should be already running.
 Do you see the keyboard or the dashes for the hangman word?

 ## Further Exploration

 Console log the value of `word` before the closing brackets of the `startNewGame` function in `index.js`.
-Then save `index.js` and refresh the page in your browser.
+Afterwards, save `index.js` and refresh the page in your browser.

-Now inspect the page wih <kbd>F12</kbd> or by right-clicking on the page and selecting 'Inspect'.
+Now, inspect the page wih <kbd>F12</kbd> or by right-clicking on the page and selecting 'Inspect'.
-Can you find the secret word in the console?
+Can you find the secret word displayed in the console?

 It is a good habit to log the value of variables while you are developing a project.